 The LSW continues to play a growing and important role in Welsh society fulfilling its Royal Charter for “advancing learning and knowledge, and promoting and contributing to scientific, cultural, social, environmental and economic development within Wales and beyond”.

-In preparation for the next plan, last summer the Society conducted a stakeholder perception exercise to take stock of the standing of the organisation, and to identify areas for improvement.
+In preparation for the next plan, the Society conducted a stakeholder perception exercise in the summer of 2017, to take stock of the standing of the organisation, and to identify areas for improvement.

 A number of stakeholders made the point that the Society was unique amongst organisations in Wales for being able to speak out on issues and convene discussions from a non-partisan, neutral position, using its credibility as an independent, evidence-based organisation to address difficult, long term issues.
 They considered that there is a space in the public sphere for the Society to lead and shape debate.